Skip to main content

 Webhook Logs Request Tab

-• assistant: Information about the AI assistant
+• assistant: Assistant context, including the assistant ID.

-• conversation: Details about the conversation
+• conversation: Conversation context, including the conversation ID when available.

 Response